Thoughts from a Stoic Solopreneur

 Sure, they are all making huge £.

-But now I see a rash of “high ticket” coaches burning out, quitting, miserable.
+But now I see a rash of “high ticket” coaches and freelancers are burning out, quitting, miserable.

 I’m glad I didn’t listen 😂